Luxury Compact SUV

 Check this week’s Fair Purchase Price or see the RDX models for sale near you.

-2024 INFINITI QX55 in red with an apartment building in the background.
+2024 Infiniti QX55 in Radiant White with shrubs in the background.

-The 2024 QX55 has a starting price of $51,500 including destination fee and can be had in three trims: Luxe, Essential, and Sensory.
-Why something “essential” is fancier than something “luxe,” well, we’ll leave that explanation to the marketing gurus.
+The QX55 enters the 2025 model year unchanged from last year.
+It is available in three trims: Luxe, Essential, and Sensory.
+Why is something “essential” fancier than something “luxe”?
+Well, we’ll leave that explanation to the marketing gurus.
 To its credit, while the Infiniti’s price is higher than that of the Acura RDX, the QX55 is bursting with standard features.

 Infiniti QX55 Highlights